Ashwinihebbali/Mind-Reader-Game/README.md

 - CSS3 (shadows, transitions, gradients)
 - JavaScript (vanilla)

-🧠 The Illusion
-The game relies on a math trick:
-Any 2-digit number minus the sum of its digits will always result in a **multiple of 9**.
-The same symbol is secretly assigned to all multiples of 9 — creating the illusion of "mind reading".

 📜 License
 This project is open source and available under the [MIT License](LICENSE).